krakend/krakend-documentation/backends/caching.md

 - Comparing the latency of the requests in your metrics
 - Check your backend logs

-{{< note title="Configurations not elegible for caching" type="warning" >}}
+{{< note title="Configurations not eligible for caching" type="warning" >}}
 The components [Client Credentials](/docs/authorization/client-credentials/), [Lambda functions](/docs/backends/lambda/), [AMQP Consumers or Producers](/docs/backends/amqp-consumer/), [Publish/Subscribe](/docs/backends/pubsub/), and [HTTP Client plugins](/docs/extending/http-client-plugins/) **don't support direct caching** because they use a **custom HTTP client** with extended functionality that does not use the one with caching capabilities.
-Generally speaking, connections with upstream services that need authentication or custom HTTP clients are not elegible to cache their responses.
+Generally speaking, connections with upstream services that need authentication or custom HTTP clients are not eligible to cache their responses.
 {{< /note >}}